Neerja Bhanot: Pan Am hijacking

-Bhanot was the Senior Flight Purser on Pan Am Flight 73, a Boeing 747-121 flying from Bombay to New York via Karachi and Frankfurt, which was hijacked in Karachi by four Palestinian terrorists on 5 September 1986.
-The aircraft was carrying 380 passengers and 13 crew members.
-The terrorists wanted to fly to Cyprus with the goal of freeing Pakistani prisoners in Cyprus.
-Bhanot was able to alert the cockpit crew as soon as the hijackers boarded the plane, and as the plane was on the apron, the three-member cockpit crew of pilot, co-pilot, and the flight engineer fled from the aircraft through an overhead hatch in the cockpit.
-As the most senior cabin crew member, Bhanot took charge of the situation inside the plane.
+On 5 September 1986, Neerja was the senior flight purser on Pan Am Flight 73, a Boeing 747-121 flying from Bombay to New York City via Karachi and Frankfurt.
+The aircraft was hijacked on the apron at Karachi by four Palestinian militants affiliated with the Abu Nidal Organization, who were posing as airport security personnel.
+The aircraft was carrying 360 passengers and 19 crew members.
+The flight attendants alerted the crew in the cockpit, and the pilot, co-pilot, and flight engineer escaped from the aircraft through an overhead hatch.